 Cleaning and flossing teeth is a no-brainer for health, but how else can we care for our pearly whites, and when do we need to call a dentist?
-Check out our all-you-need-to-know guide here…
+Check out our all-you-need-to-know guide on dental care here…

 For parents, the emergence of teeth is one of the big issues in the development of babies.
 This is usually accompanied by numerous questions that are easily answered – but sometimes an answer is needed at 2am, right?
 Here’s a quick guide for babies, toddlers and preschoolers aged up to five years from dentists in Asia.

 When should I start brushing my baby’s teeth?
 Should I use toothpaste?

 Children’s toothpaste containing fluoride should be used with a toothbrush designed for babies as soon as the first teeth emerge.

 A cold washcloth or chilled (not frozen) teething ring can be soothing on a baby’s gum.
 Massaging the gums with a finger or washcloth might give some relief by pressure, and sometimes medication such as paracetamol can be considered.